Direct-to-Consumer

 From the Ad to the Product Page

 When a paid ad sets a specific expectation — a product, a promise, a price — and the landing page doesn't immediately deliver on it, the customer leaves.
-The disconnect between ad creative and product detail page was one of the most consistent revenue leaks we encountered.
 We designed PDP experiences that picked up exactly where the ad left off: matching the visual language, reinforcing the value proposition, and removing every reason to second-guess the click.

 Navigation That Moves Shoppers Forward